pilathraj/info/postgres/README.md

 SELECT num FROM sort_demo ORDER BY num NULLS LAST;
 ```
 3. Distinct
+ - recommended to use order by, when used multiple columns in the distinct
 ```psql
 SELECT DISTINCT bcolor, fcolor FROM distinct_demo ORDER BY bcolor, fcolor;
 ```